 Scope and Contents

-Includes correspondence, legal papers, lectures, and later material relating to Lauterpacht's biography by his son, Sir Elihu Lauterpacht.
+Includes correspondence, legal papers, lectures, literary papers and later biographical material relating to Lauterpacht's collected papers and his biography, written by his son, Sir Elihu Lauterpacht.

 Dates